 - Your healthcare provider can tell you more about the differences between physical and psychological dependence and drug addiction.

-- SPRAVATO™ Risk Evaluation and Mitigation Strategy (REMS).
-Because of the risks for sedation, dissociation, and abuse and misuse, SPRAVATO™ is only available through a restricted program called the SPRAVATO™ Risk Evaluation and Mitigation Strategy (REMS) Program.
-SPRAVATO™ can only be administered at healthcare settings certified in the SPRAVATO™ REMS Program and to patients enrolled in the program.
+- SPRAVATO® Risk Evaluation and Mitigation Strategy (REMS).
+Because of the risks for sedation, dissociation, and abuse and misuse, SPRAVATO® is only available through a restricted program called the SPRAVATO® Risk Evaluation and Mitigation Strategy (REMS) Program.
+SPRAVATO® can only be administered at healthcare settings certified in the SPRAVATO® REMS Program.
+Patients treated in outpatient healthcare settings (e.g., medical offices and clinics) must be enrolled in the program.

 - Pay close attention to any changes, especially sudden changes, in mood, behavior, thoughts, or feelings, or if you develop suicidal thoughts or actions.